neajul/Hosthandleiding/content/3-guide/3-1 Installing Linux.md

 1. A **working computer** with internet access (from which to prepare the installation)
 2. An *empty or over-writeable* USB drive of minimum 2 GB capacity (to install from)
-3. A (non-Apple) [[2-2 Hardware Considerations|target computer]] on which you want to install DietPi.
+3. A (non-Apple) [[2-2 Hardware considerations|target computer]] on which you want to install DietPi.
 For this guide, we will also assume that you have access to a screen and a keyboard as well (if you are using an old laptop, the internal screen and keyboard suffice).

 > ⚠️ For now, this guide will not include a tutorial on how to install Linux on an old Apple computer.
-You can read more about this [[2-2 Hardware Considerations#2.2.2a Apple|here]], but the TLDR; is that Apple has made it increasingly difficult to install anything except macOS on their machines.
-If an old Mac is all you got, there are many tutorial such as this one that you can follow and continue at [[3-1-2 Setting up SSH]].
+You can read more about this [[2-2 Hardware considerations#2.2.2a Apple|here]], but the TLDR; is that Apple has made it increasingly difficult to install anything except macOS on their machines.
+If an old Mac is all you got, there are many tutorial such as this one that you can follow and continue at [[3-2 Setting up SSH]].

 ### Downloading DietPi (SBC)